aryanrajtrangham/Courses_from_priyanshu/Rasa.md

 - Define slot mapping for each slot which your form should fill.
 - Can specify one or more slot mapping for each to be filled.
 - For validation and custom slot mappings we can define a Form Action Class in actions.
-- Rasa tries to decouple smple forms and advanced functionality or the need to use Python.
+- Rasa tries to decouple sample forms and advanced functionality or the need to use Python.

 - ### **Form Action in Stories**